 How do I get Soundplant to work while the program is minimized or not in the foreground?

 • If you want Soundplant to receive key input while its window is not in focus (i.e. while minimized, while hidden, while using other programs, etc.), simply turn on the 'background key input' function (on/off buttons located at the top center of the Soundplant interface).

 How do I stop all playing sounds all at once?

-• Hit the Escape or backspace/delete keys to kill all sounds.
-See the docs for more info about how these keys function.
+• Hit the Escape key to instantly kill all sounds.

 How can I set a sound to automatically stop as soon as another sound starts?